Eisenhower Matrix for Micro Tasking

 DELEGATE

-• Reply to a non-urgent social media comment
+• Reply to non-urgent social media comment

-• Organize your desktop icons
+• Organize desktop icons and folders

 SKIP IF NEEDED

-• Mindlessly browse online stores
+• Browse online stores without purchase intent

 That's a lot to remember!